 Example of an ear tip

-If you look closely, Mr. Grey here is sitting still enough to show that his left ear is tipped.
+If you look closely, Mr. Grey is sitting still enough to show that his left ear is tipped.
 See how the left ear is clipped flat, a bit shorter than his right ear?
 This is the universal sign that he has already been trapped, neutered, and released.
 This indicates that a person nearby is caring for him by way of food, water, and likely shelter.
-If you notice a cat is ear tipped and they look healthy then you can be rest assured that they have already been offered the best possible gift a person could give them - a humane chance to live out their best and longest life since he's been neutered and vaccinated then released back to his known territory after a clean bill of health from a veterinarian.
+If you notice a cat is ear tipped and they look healthy, then you can be sure that they have already been offered the best possible gift a person could give them - a humane chance to live out their best and longest life.
 If you want to help feral cats feel free to check out our other page just about ferals on exactly how to do that.